friends-of-presta/products/README.md

 ## Requirements

-You need a Shop with PrestaShop 1.7.4+ and PHP 7.1 at least.
+You need a Shop with PrestaShop 1.7.4+, Composer and PHP 7.1 at least.

 ## Installation

 Get the module here and move it into the `modules` folder of your Shop.

+Then, you need to install the vendors of the module:

+``
+cd modules/products && composer install
+``

 Then install it using the command line:

 ``